Trick (Koda Kumi album): Editions

 The CD+2DVD also carried one bonus track on the CD: "Venus," originally released by Shocking Blue in 1969.
 Only limited editions of the CD only version carried this track.

 Music videos

 Two new videos were made for the album: "Just The Way You Are" and "show girl."
-There was also the album version of "That Ain't Cool" feat.
-Fergie," which carried more of a story compared to its single-released predecessor.
+There was also the album version of "That Ain't Cool" featuring Fergie," which carried more of a story compared to its single-released predecessor.

 "show girl" carried a Moulin Rouge theme.
 "Just The Way You Are" was filmed at the Nasu Highland Park in the Tochigi Prefecture on the island of Honshu.

 Promotion

 "show girl" was used as the television commercial for music.jp.

 "Your Love" was the promotional theme for Lixil Group's Tostem Group Home Finance.

 "Venus" was used to advertise Gillette's Venus Breeze razor.